-- Amend the purpose to: • - provide for use and development of the land for waste and \ resource recovery hub, not including putrescible refuse disposal; - provide for use and development of the land for coal mining; - encourage the use of best-practice technologies and processes to limit adverse off-site amenity impacts; - encourage rehabilitation of land to a high standard in accordance with best practice. - Remove all references to the Maddingley Brown Coal Management ٠ Plan and Development Plan. - Amend Section 3.0 (use of land) and Section 4.0 (subdivision) and • Section 5.0 (buildings and works) to better reflect the recommended planning principles for this sub-area. - Amend Sections 3.0 (use of land) and Section 4.0 (subdivision) and • Section 5.0 (buildings and works) with information requirements and decision guidelines that are more consistent with refuse disposal, materials recycling and coal mining, with the potential to use the provisions of the IN1Z as a guide.
+- Amend the purpose to: - provide for use and development of the land for waste and resource recovery hub, not including putrescible refuse disposal; - provide for use and development of the land for coal mining; - encourage the use of best-practice technologies and processes to limit adverse off-site amenity impacts; - encourage rehabilitation of land to a high standard in accordance with best practice. - Remove all references to the Maddingley Brown Coal Management Plan and Development Plan. - Amend Section 3.0 (use of land) and Section 4.0 (subdivision) and Section 5.0 (buildings and works) to better reflect the recommended planning principles for this sub-area. - Amend Sections 3.0 (use of land) and Section 4.0 (subdivision) and Section 5.0 (buildings and works) with information requirements and decision guidelines that are more consistent with refuse disposal, materials recycling and coal mining, with the potential to use the provisions of the IN1Z as a guide.

+Recommended planning provisions cont'd

+Rezone land on the east side of Cummings Road from SUZ1 to Rural Activity Zone.

+Apply a Schedule to the Rural Activity Zone that has the following purposes:

+- To provide for leisure and recreation uses. - To provide for non-agricultural use and development if it is compatible with surrounding land uses. - To provide for non-agricultural uses that rely upon close proximity to the Bacchus Marsh urban area or transport networks.

+Rezone land on the south side of Parwan Creek from SUZ1 to Farming Zone.

+Rezone the land identified in the south west corner of the sub-area from Farming Zone to the proposed Special Use Zone (Schedule 6), as shown in Figure ES2 and remove DDO2 from this land.

+Apply Design and Development Overlay (DDO2) to all proposed Rural Activity and Farming Zone land in the sub-area, consistent with its application to other rural zoned land in the municipality.

-Recommended pl Recommended planning provisions cont'd Other recommended actions Recommendation E3 Rezone land on the east side of Cummings Road from SUZ1 to Rural Activity Zone.
-Apply a Schedule to the Rural Activity Zone that has the following purposes: To provide for leisure and recreation uses.
-To provide for non-agricultural use and development if it is compatible with surrounding land uses.
-To provide for non-agricultural uses that rely upon close proximity to the Bacchus Marsh urban area or transport networks.
-Action E1 Engage with the operators of the Maddingley WRR Hub to: encourage open air composting to be converted to invessel only to reduce odour and dust emissions as a priority; gain an understanding of their long-term plans for their landholding to enable these plans to be considered in future strategic planning initiatives.
-Recommendation E4 Rezone land on the south side of Parwan Creek from SUZ1 to Farming Zone.
-Recommendation E5 Rezone the land identified in the south west corner of the sub-area from Farming Zone to the proposed Special Use Zone (Schedule 6), as shown in Figure ES2 and remove DDO2 from this land.
-Recommendation E6 Apply Design and Development Overlay (DDO2) to all proposed Rural Activity and Farming Zone land in the sub-area, consistent with its application to other rural zoned land in the municipality.
+Other recommended actions

+Action E1 Engage with the operators of the Maddingley WRR Hub to:

+- encourage open air composting to be converted to invessel only to reduce odour and dust emissions as a priority; - gain an understanding of their long-term plans for their landholding to enable these plans to be considered in future strategic planning initiatives.